TN 46 (01-17)

 Do not ask the claimant to submit evidence from Nepal.
 Develop for secondary non-Nepalese evidence or other non-Nepalese evidence.
 Obtain evidence issued at least five years before the claimant first filed for benefits.
 If the event occurred less than five years before the claimant first filed for benefits, obtain evidence issued as close to the event date as possible.

-NOTE: The Foreign Service Post (FSP) is unable to verify the authenticity of evidence from Nepal.
+NOTE: The Federal Benefits Unit (FBU) or Foreign Service Post (FSP) is unable to verify the authenticity of evidence from Nepal.
 See GN 01010.410B.5.b. when evidence is not available.